Angell Hall: Design

 The building's exterior, particularly the Doric columns, was intended to match that of campus other buildings at the time, including Hill Auditorium, Alumni Memorial Hall, and the Clements Library.

 The entrance lobby was finished in travertine marble.

 On the front facade, the carving reads, "Religion, morality, and knowledge, being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged."
-The text is taken from the Ordinance of 1787.
+The text is taken from the Northwest Ordinance of 1787.